PLEASE CLICK ON THE BUTTONS BELOW TO READ ABOUT CHIMP BEHAVIOURS

 Now, 28 adorable chimps are coming to London!
 Expertly crafted in everlasting bronze, these beautiful primates that helped to change our understanding of our closest relatives, and even ourselves will now be brought to life in a monumental public art project for conservation, the most important wildlife sculpture on the planet.

 For the first time ever all the behaviours of chimpanzees are brought to life like never before.
 Hugely confronting, it makes the public question who we are and our relationship to the wild, bringing the life of the jungle to the heart of London.
 28 chimpanzees, each expertly crafted in everlasting bronze will showcase a different side of chimp-life.
 Each will display the real behaviour of chimpanzees giving a snapshot into their world which most people would never have been able to experience.
 The central sculpture will show a chimp using a tool to fish for termites.
-This was the first image seen by Jane Goodall that changed the scientific understanding and the way humans saw the natural world.
+Discovering that chimps used tools changed the scientific understanding and the way humans saw the natural world.
 Surrounding this chimp will be the other vast range of behaviours, from nest making to grief.

 The 28 will show the huge range of chimpanzee behaviours and cover all ages, from newborn to elderly.
 They will each show unique personalities with their own back story.
 The chimps will be waiting ready to invite people to sit beside them, offering a unique opportunity to get up close and personal with our closest relatives.
 This will be the only chance people will get to touch, feel, cuddle and get up close to a chimp and see how similar they are to us.